Steve oversees numerous internal projects that improve our organisation and, importantly, ensures they align with our overall strategy.

 How has your career progressed?

-My background is in computer science and I have been working at Stride Treglown for over 15 years, having also completed my first industry placement during my Bachelor’s degree here too.
-I originally started my role with a more technical focus on computer systems, and over time this has become more strategic.
+My background is in computer science, and I have been working at Stride Treglown for over 16 years, having also completed my first industry placement during my Bachelor’s degree here.
+I originally started my role with a more technical focus on computer systems, and over time the role has become more strategic.

 What does being employee-owned mean to Stride Treglown?